Various parts of Medicare help to cover FreeStyle Libre. However, there may be some out-of-pocket costs, such as a 20% copay.

 Part D

-Medicare Part D will cover the costs of insulin that a person administers as a result of their FreeStyle Libre readings.
+Medicare Part D will generally cover the costs of insulin that a person administers as a result of their FreeStyle Libre readings.

 However, if a person uses an insulin pump, Medicare Part B typically covers their insulin.
 A person cannot have both an insulin pump and the FreeStyle Libre system under their Medicare coverage.